RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 > If you get any certificate security exceptions, just accept them and continue.
 This is due to the use of self-signed certs.

-Once you login, refresh a few times - you should always see the black ratings stars coming from **ratings:v2**.
+Once you login, refresh a few times - you should always see the black ratings stars coming from **ratings:v2** since you're signed in as `jason`.

 ![Ratings for Test User]({% image_path ratings-testuser.png %})